harshp30/SVMIndicatorsTradingStrategyImplementation/README.md

     The key analyzer/metric of the strategy is called the Sharpe Ratio

-    > The Sharpe Ratio describes how much excess return you are recieveing for any extra volatility you endure holding a riskier asset (example stock).
-Sharpe Ratio is the most important risk and return measure used in quanititative finance
+    > The Sharpe Ratio describes how much excess return you are receiving for any extra volatility you endure holding a riskier asset (for example stock).
+Sharpe Ratio is the most important risk and return measure used in quantitative finance

     To calculate Sharpe Ratio you would use the following formula

     `S(x) = (r[x] - R[f]) / (σ(x))`

     - r[x] = average rate of return for investment x
-    - R[f] = rate of return of a risk free security
+    - R[f] = rate of return of a risk-free security
     - σ = standard deviation

     A Sharpe ratio > 1.0 is considered to be good

-    In this case some the results (with intial capital: $100000.00) we got were:
+    In this case, some of the results (with initial capital: $100000.00) we got were:
     - Sharpe: 1.176
     - Final Capital: $400814.02